MechanicalRabbit/PrettyPrinting.jl/doc/src/index.md

-# PPrint.jl
+# PrettyPrinting.jl

 ## Overview

-`PPrint` is a Julia library for optimal formatting of composite data structures on a fixed-width terminal.
+`PrettyPrinting` is a Julia library for optimal formatting of composite data structures on a fixed-width terminal.